Pierina Sanchez

 Pierina Ana Sanchez (born June 10, 1988) is an American politician from the Bronx, New York City.
 Since 2022, Sanchez has represented the 14th district on the New York City Council, encompassing Kingsbridge, Fordham, University Heights, and Tremont.
 A Democrat, Sanchez formerly served in the mayoral office of Bill de Blasio as a policy advisor.

 Early life and education

 Sanchez was born in University Heights and grew up in the Kingsbridge neighborhood of the Bronx.
 She is the daughter of Mixed-race Dominican immigrants who immigrated to the United States in the 1970s.
+She has a son, born in August of 2022.

-After enrolling in the Upward Bound college-preparatory program provided by Bronx Community College, Sanchez attended Harvard University on a full scholarship.
+After enrolling in the Upward Bound college-preparatory program provided by Bronx Community College, Sanchez attended Harvard University.
 She later received a Master's in Public Affairs (M.P.A.) degree from Princeton University's School of Public and International Affairs.

 Career

 While at Harvard, Sanchez worked for an immigration non-profit organization and tutored incarcerated GED students.
 After receiving her undergraduate degree, she worked in constituency services for councilman Fernando Cabrera.
 While at Princeton, Sanchez interned at the White House in the summer of 2012 during the presidency of Barack Obama.

 In 2015, Sanchez was elected to serve on the board of the Bronx Young Democrats.
 She also worked under Mayor of New York Bill de Blasio as senior advisor for housing, economic development and labor.